rensa/rensa.github.io/_posts/projects/2017-06-03-kitchen-speaker.md

 Then `button.is_pressed` returns `True` or `False` depending on the state of the button.
 For a switch, that's when it's in the active position; for a momentary button, it's when it's held down.
 (I didn't have one of those to test).
 Seems to work fine!
 I also have an illuminated rocker, but I couldn't get figure out how to light it up 😞 I'll get some regular LEDs and resistors to test separately.
 But anyway, the GPIO pins all work, which is the important thing.

-### 9. Hook the amp up to the Pi (via the audio filter)
+### 9. Hook the amp up to the Pi

 Next up, we're gonna hook the amp and audio filter up to the Pi.
+I'm gonna present two ways to do this.
+The first way, which I did originally, is to send audio out to the amp through the GPIO pins via an audio filter.
+The second, which I switch to later, is to hook a USB sound card up to the Pi and send audio to the amp from there via a 3.5 mm connection.

+The advantage with the former method is less USB periperhals.
+However, one issue I ran into is that the Pi Zero W (and the Pi 3) can't (reliably) use their onboard Wifi and Bluetooth simultaneously—they interfere with each other.
+If you're just making a Bluetooth speaker, that isn't a big problem: you only need Wifi to SSH in (and you can hook up a USB Ethernet adapter if you're desperate).
+But if you want to add other stuff, like a microphone or a Wifi dongle, then you need a hub for the Zero's single USB port... and at that point, the gains start to look a little silly (though doing it this way helped me learn basic breadboarding).

+So I recommend the second method.
+Cheap USB sound cards like [this one](https://core-electronics.com.au/usb-audio-adapter-works-with-raspberry-pi.html) are basically plug and play, and they have an analogue mic port too.
+Combine it with small hub like [this one](https://core-electronics.com.au/usb-mini-hub-with-power-switch-otg-micro-usb.html) and you can probably run a Wifi dongle too without too many problems (though I haven't tested it yet).

+Anyway, I leave both methods, and the choice, to you.

+#### 9A: send audio to the amp via GPIO

 This is, apparently, [an involved process](https://learn.adafruit.com/adding-basic-audio-ouput-to-raspberry-pi-zero/pi-zero-pwm-audio), but I used the first DTO described in Option 1 to make it a lot easier.
 You just append `dtoverlay=pwm-2chan,pin=18,func=2,pin2=13,func2=4` to `/boot/config.txt`, reboot, then plug GPIO pins 18 and 13 into the right and left channels of the filter, respectively.
 Then plug the ends of the filter into the amp's input channels, hook the amp up the speakers, plug it into the power, flip the switch, and—

 _**BWAAAAAAH.**_

 Crap.
 Okay, I'm gonna hope for the best and take a punt that this is because I didn't wire the I2C pins up to the Pi, rather than because of a bad connection or sth.
 This requires four additional wires from the Pi's GPIO pins to the amp header, as outlined in [this Python support library's README](https://github.com/adafruit/Adafruit_Python_MAX9744).
 Let's flick the switch again and hope for the best.

 Silence!
 And, better, when I tested an example sound on the Pi using `omxxplayer example.mp3` (sidenote: omxplayer had to be installed from source, but I'll skip that since I only used it for testing), it came out nice and clear.
 There was a bit of crackle when I bump the connections, but otherwise it sounded fine.
 Phew.

+#### 9B: send audio to the amp via a USB sound card

+TKTKTKTK

 ### 10. Test the I2C volume control